HOW TO: 1099

 If you are looking to have 1099s prepared for you:

 Shift is outsourcing 1099 prep to Gemini Accounting LLC.
 You can contact them here for details.
+Their deadline for receiving info for timely filing of your 1099s is January 20th, 2025.

 1099 Prep - Info required for Gemini Accounting LLC is listed below:

-Itemized list of how much you paid each independent contractor or landlord (please specify if the payments were made for services, rents or royalties)
+Itemized List of how much you paid each independent contractor or landlord (please specify if the payments were made for services, rents, or royalties)

-Payment Method - In light of 1099 rules changing, it’s helpful to know “how” you paid folks, i.e. check, cash, credit card, venmo, etc.
+Payment Method - In light of the 1099 rules changing, it’s helpful to know “how” you paid folks, i.e. check, cash, credit card, venmo, etc.

 Info about your business: